 We have a vision of contributing to a resilient and biodiverse food system that supports a robust seed growers network while preserving our cultural heritage.

-Our company offers an alternative to large agribusiness by only purchasing and distributing seed from local seed savers, farmers, and plant breeders, therefore supporting the local economy.
+Ridge & Hollow aims to offer an alternative to large agribusiness by only purchasing and distributing seed from local seed savers, farmers, and plant breeders, therefore supporting the local economy.
 Eight major companies control 94% of the global commercial vegetable seed market which has contributed to the loss of 93% of seed varieties over the last eight decades.
 Changes in seed laws, hybridization, increasing influence of agribusiness on seed and farming practices, and reduction in the number of people practicing seed saving have all contributed to an increased need for businesses like Ridge & Hollow.
+While we currently do not purchase or distribute seeds, these are future goals and we remain committed to supporting local seed savers however we can.

 Due to the nature of commercially hybrid seeds, often labeled as F1, the plants produced are often unstable.
 This means they are less genetically diverse and will need to be repurchased with every new season.